-Annually, the insurance committee establishes the required contributions to the plan by member employees through the premiums established that are calculated to approximate claims cost for the year.
+Contributions - Annually, the insurance committee establishes the required payments to the plan by plan members through the premiums established that are calculated to approximate claims cost for the year.
 Pre-age 65 retired members of the EGOP pay a premium based on a blended rate that considers the cost of active and retired employees as well as their individual years of service.
-These payments are made to the OPEB Trust.
-Employers currently contribute to the OPEB Trust based on an actuarially determined contribution (ADC) rate calculated in a manner to meet the funding goals of the state.
-During the fiscal year ended June 30, 2019, plan employers contributed \$301.5 million to the OPEB Trust.
-Retiree premium payments to the OPEB Trust during the reporting period were \$22.4 million.
-The state general assembly has the authority to change the contribution requirements of the employers participating in the EGOP.
+These payments are made to the OPEB Trust; however, they are not considered to be contribution additions.
+Employers currently make contributions to the OPEB Trust based on an actuarially determined contribution (ADC) rate calculated in a manner to meet the funding goals of the state.
+During the fiscal year ended June 30, 2020, plan employers contributed \$153 million to the OPEB Trust.
+The state General Assembly has the authority to change the contribution requirements of the employers participating in the EGOP.